tschwecke/harvey/README.md

 ![Harvey](https://github.com/tschwecke/harvey/blob/master/resources/Harvey_logo.png?raw=true)
 ----------
-Harvey is a HTTP test runner that expresses HTTP requests and the expected responses in a simple, easy to understand JSON format.
+Harvey is a HTTP integration test tool that expresses HTTP requests and the expected responses in a simple, easy to understand JSON format.
+This allows your integration tests to be declarative, rather than imperative.
 Although Harvey can be used to validate any Http endpoint, it is particularly well suited for testing REST service endpoints.
+Harvey was built from the ground up to run tests in parallel, so it can process hundreds of integration tests in seconds.

 Prerequisites
 -------------